-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Accounting Standard (IAS) 34, "Interim Financial Reporting".
-Accordingly, these condensed interim consolidated financial statements do not include all information required for full annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the year ended October 31, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+These Interim Financial Statements have been prepared in accordance with International Accounting Standard (IAS) 34, "Interim Financial Reporting".
+Accordingly, these Interim Financial Statements do not include all information required for full annual financial statements and should be read in conjunction with the Company's audited consolidated financial statements for the year ended October 31, 2021, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-The condensed consolidated interim financial statements were authorized for issue by the Board of Directors on March 28, 2022.
+These Interim Financial Statements were authorized for issue by the Board of Directors on June 27, 2022.

-The condensed interim consolidated financial statements have been prepared on the historical cost basis except as explained in the accounting policies set out in Note 3 of the Company's audited consolidated financial statements for the year ended October 31, 2021.
-These interim financial statements have been prepared on an accrual basis except for cash flow information.
+These Interim Financial Statements have been prepared on the historical cost basis except as explained in the accounting policies set out in note 3 of the Company's audited consolidated financial statements for the year ended October 31, 2021.
+These Interim Financial Statements have been prepared on an accrual basis except for cash flow information.

-The preparation of the interim financial statements under IFRS requires Management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, revenues and expenses.
+These Interim Financial Statements have been prepared under IFRS which requires Management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, revenues and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the result of which form the basis of making the judgments about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.

-The functional and presentation currencies of the Company and its subsidiary is the Canadian dollar.
+The functional and presentation currency of the Company and its subsidiary is the Canadian dollar.

-These interim financial statements include the accounts of the Company and its wholly owned subsidiary, Signature Exploration Ltd. All intercompany amounts and transactions have been eliminated on consolidation.
+These Interim Financial Statements include the accounts of the Company and its wholly owned subsidiary, Signature Exploration Ltd. All intercompany amounts and transactions have been eliminated on consolidation.

-The estimates and underlying assumptions are reviewed on an ongoing basis.
+The estimates and underlying assumptions included in these Interim Financial Statements are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised if the revision affects only that period or in the period of the revision and further periods if the review affects both current and future periods.